 The massive auditorium was completed in 1894 and has remained virtually unchanged since its construction.
 It still features its original lighting system that was very modern for the times.
 Many worshippers began spending their summers in Ocean Grove as part of the religious retreat, now the longest active camp meeting site in the United States.

 Over the decades, the Great Auditorium has welcomed preachers such as Booker T. Washington and Billy Graham.
-Along with speakers the likes of William Jennings Bryan, as well as a cavalcade of other entertainers.
+Along with speakers.
 The Great Auditorium also boasts one of the largest pipe organs in the world and is surrounded by more than 100 tents that are erected every summer for seasonal renters.

 Know Before You Go